Support Women-Owned Businesses on International Women’s Day

 Here’s a reminder of some women-owned businesses that you can help support today and every day.

-Sunday, March 8 is International Women’s Day!
-This year’s campaign theme is #EachforEqual.
-The campaign says, “An equal world is an enabled world.
+Monday, March 8 is International Women’s Day!
+This year’s campaign theme is #ChoosetoChallenge.
+The campaign says, “A challenged world is an alert world and from challenge comes change.
+So let’s all choose to challenge.
 How will you help forge a gender equal world?
 Celebrate women’s achievement.
 Raise awareness against bias.
 Take action for equality.”

 Here at Rhode Island Monthly, we’re celebrating International Women’s Day by supporting local women-owned businesses and celebrating their achievements.
 Many of these businesses have been acknowledged in the past by winning Best of Rhode Island Awards.
 Here’s a reminder of some women-owned businesses that you can help support today and every day.
-This is not a complete list of women’s owned businesses in the state, just a shout out to support some that we love that recently earned Best of RI Editors’ Picks!
+This is not a complete list of women-owned businesses in the state, just a shout out to support some that we love.

-Welcome to the age of gluttony.
+Backie’s recently announced it’s coming back in business soon!
+We need this bit of good news to get back on the path of gluttony.
 Chef Angie Armenise treats every brunch as if it was your last meal: breakfast pigs in a blanket; bacon, egg and cheese calzone; burgers served between two buttermilk pancakes; Paleo huevos rancheros; or bacon-fat brisket and spuds poutine with cheddar sauce.
 Who honestly cares if you make it to Monday when Sunday tastes like this.
+They also have tons of healthy options for eating clean and they are known for catering to people with severe allergies by taking cross-contamination very seriously in order to prevent it.

 Blaine’s Sewing Machine Center